icshwi/e3-mrfioc2/cmds/random_cpci_id_example/README.md

 ## CPCI EVR 230

 We assume that there are more than one EVR in the system.
-The random_cpci.bash evr generates number of EVRs, which are installed in the system.
-Thus, please expand DEV numbers according to the exact system number.
+The ```random_cpci.bash evr`` generates the configuration for all EVRs, which are installed in the system.
+Thus, please expand DEV variables according to the total number of EVRs.
 The following example has the assumption that we have 3 EVRs.

 ```
 require mrfioc2, 2.2.0-rc4